Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 ***

-Deep learning origins from neural networks and extends to many fields.
+Deep learning origins from neural networks and applies to many fields including computer vision, natural language processing.
 The **architecture** and **optimization** are the core content of deep learning models.
 We will focus on the first one.
 The optimization methods are almost the content of **stochastic/incremental gradient descent**.